 In classical mythology, Argus was a giant with a hundred eyes, but the word eventually came to mean any observant, vigilant or watchful guardian.
 My image is probably more next generation, than ancient myth.
 'Argus Nexus' was a title I already had, from years ago.
 It was a title without a picture.
 I had originally created a picture in the NIneties, but grew to loathe it, so as always it was destroyed.
 Despite this, I always loved the title, as it was innovative and euphonic.

-Given my innate critical ability, if I think something is amazing you can take it to the bank.
+Given my innate critical ability, if I think something is amazing, you can take it to the bank.
 More importantly, I know a great many others will share this feeling too.
 The magic an artist photographer instills into an image at the time of creation, is transferred to the viewer.
 This is my philosophical bedrock and it has never failed me.
-I am the converse of that beaming beacon of self deluded arrogance which is the standard personality template of most artists.
+I am the converse of that beaming beacon of self deluded arrogance, which is the standard personality template of most young artists.
 They seem to believe everything they do is great, when clearly it isn't.
 If you believe such nonsense your art is probably extremely poor and more importantly, will never improve.
 Great art is born of humility not arrogance.
 I burnt my first two years work.
 To improve exponentially and rapidly, you must first acknowledge how bad you are, simply because all neophytes are.
 There's plenty of time to do the peacock strut.
 Pride should be commensurate with accomplishment.
 Glow with pride later.
 Leave it until after you have created something great.
 For then it is an absolute must.